 *2014 race took place at Kempton in January after frost led to the cancellation of racing at Sandown.

-First run back in 1976, and named in honour of the nearby town of Tolworth (whose only other claim to fame as far as we can see is that Eric Clapton attended school there), this is a Grade 1 event open to novice hurdlers aged four years old and above.
+First run back in 1976, this race was named in honour of the town of Tolworth near to Sandown, whose only other claim to fame as far as we can see was that Eric Clapton attended school there.
+When the race was moved to Aintree its named changed to the Formby Novices’ Hurdle, after the coastal town to the north of the course.
+This is a Grade 1 event open to novice hurdlers aged three years old and above.
+Previously this had been available to horses aged four year plus, as a result of passing the January 1st line when all horses are classed as being born for aging purposes.

 Winter Woes